 Before your shopping trip, set up a messaging group between you and your bridesmaids.
-Gather everyone’s information and create the chat!
+Gather everyone's information and create a chat!
 This will allow for sending pictures and ideas to one another about possible bridesmaid dresses and dates to be aware of.
 You can instantly get thoughts on a dress style from others.

 2. A Good Fit

-If you are fortunate enough to have bridesmaids all around the same size, that’s great.
-If not, don’t stress over it.
+If you are fortunate enough to have bridesmaids all around the same size, that's great.
+If not, don't stress over it.
 When picking a dress, be conscious of making all your ladies comfortable in their dresses with all the different body types and skin tones.
 You may want some ladies who want a sleeveless dress, or others who want a long sleeve dress.
-Definitely make sure the dress choices match all the girls’ needs and wants!
+Definitely make sure the dress choices match all the girls' needs and want!

 Choosing the colors of your dresses is fun!
 Definitely consider the season your wedding will take place in for the perfect color tones.
 If it's winter, you may want to stick to darker colors, and if it's spring/summer, lighter colors.
 If you are set on lighter colors in the cold months, offer to pay for your bridesmaids to all get spray tans.
 If you enjoy more neutral colors, look into finding neutral bridal dresses, perfect for any season of the year.

-Trendy colors right now for the earth tone lovers are beige and sage tones.
+Trendy colors right now for earth tone lovers are beige and sage tones.
 Blush is another color that is on-trend right now for bridesmaid dresses.
 Maybe you want a mismatched look.
 If so, find a color you love and that goes with the season well, and give options to your bridesmaids.
-Avoid using reds, yellows, and oranges unless everyone’s skin tone will complement these tones.
+Avoid using reds, yellows, and oranges unless everyone's skin tone will complement these tones.

 You will want to consider the time of year your wedding will take place while you're deciding on the dresses.
 Different fabrics work with different seasons.
 If you are going to have an outdoor wedding, chiffon fabric is a great option since it is a light material.
 A tulle material is also a great option for the summer.
 If you are having your wedding in the fall, satin is perfect for cold evenings with an elegant shine.
 We definitely recommend going over the options with your bridesmaids after ordering fabric swatches to get a better sense of what everyone may like the most.